 Dan Rupe knew he wanted to become an artist at age 16.
 He painted all over the world from Nepal to Chicago before settling between Hudson, NY and Provincetown, MA.
 Rupe studied at the Interlochen Arts Academy and the Boston Museum School of Fine Arts.
 He has also taught workshops at the Hudson Opera House.
 Carrie Haddad Gallery has been showing Rupe’s work since 2002.

 Bruce Sargeant, the most prolific of Mark Beard’s various invented personas, will be exhibiting his unforgettable masculine figure paintings.
 Sargeant presents the viewer with examples of the ideal male form through his statuesque models that flaunt chiseled muscle and impeccable bone structure.
 His corporal obsessions are apparent through blatant repetition of athletes in the state of physical activities including skiing, wrestling, diving, hunting, and bodybuilding.
 What these trophy figures lack in vitality, they make up for with perfect contours and sinewy cores and limbs that impart the sense of strength and permanence customarily achieved in sculpture.
 Bodies are grouped together in fencing matches and hunting parties; their human form dominating any presence of nature's landscape.

 Mark Beard has exhibited with Carrie Haddad Gallery for almost twenty years.
-In addition to being a painter, Beard is a noted stage designer and is also well known for his drawings, prints and sculpture.
-His work is featured in many significant collections including the Museum of Fine Arts, Metropolitan Museum of Art, and the Museum of Modern Art.
-Beard’s work as his most popular character, Bruce Sargeant, has been installed in several Abercrombie & Fitch stores worldwide.
+Beard is the creator of six artistic personalities, including Bruce Sargeant, whom he based painting styles off of John Singer Sargent and George Bellows.
+Beard’s work is featured in many significant collections both nationally and abroad, including the Museum of Fine Arts, Metropolitan Museum of Art, and the Museum of Modern Art.
+Several of Beard’s murals as Bruce Sargeant have been installed in Abercrombie & Fitch stores worldwide.